 Young Researchers' Advisory Panel (YRAP)

 Established in 2016, the YRAP primarily exists to ensure that research about young people is informed by and undertaken with young people, including those with lived experience of the issues being explored.
-We think this is really important for lots or reasons – particularly when research focuses on young people who have already faced marginalisation or silencing from people in power.
+We think this is really important for lots of reasons – particularly when research focuses on young people who have already faced marginalisation or silencing from people in power.
 We want to be part of changing the way that knowledge gets produced – encouraging policy makers, practitioners and researchers to take young people seriously and see them as active partners in bringing about change.

 Who we are